Raziz1/Solar_PCB/README.md

 Now that we know the power consumption of the Arduino, we can begin picking components for this project.
 This section will focus on the choice of solar panel and lithium-ion battery.

 ### Lithium Ion Battery 🔋
 For the battery, I ended up selecting a pair of lithium-ion batteries I already had at home.
 The batteries were two 3.7V 2600mAh lithium-ion batteries from PKCELL.
+The batteries were arranged in series in a battery pack to produce an output voltage of 7.4V and a capacity of 2600 mAh.
 [Li-ion Battery ICR18650 2600mAh 3.7V Datasheet](https://www.parts-express.com/pedocs/specs/142-202--pkcell-flat-top-18650-li-ion-3.7v-2600mah-rechargeable-battery-spec-sheet.pdf).
 Some important specifications to note about this battery are the following:
 * Nominal Voltage - 3.7V
 * Charging Cut-off Voltage - 4.2V
 * Discharge Cut-off Voltage - 3.0V